Techshailesh/Python/Basics/functions_Default and Keyword Arguments.md

 ![Snip20230220_23](https://user-images.githubusercontent.com/93876736/220078924-3464b1d1-c10a-4002-8e3f-145569497ebd.png)

-NOW important point to be noticed here is about default argument position importance:
+**NOW important point to be noticed here is about "default argument position importance"**

 See the example below .